ppgcourseUB/ppgcourse2024_week1/Maximum_Likelihood.JESUS_LOZANO/Readme.md

 ***
 ## Data files

-For Maximum likelihood tree reconstruction, we will use the software IQ-TREE which you have already installed in the image.
+For Maximum likelihood tree reconstruction, we will use the software IQ-TREE which is already installed in the Docker.

 All files for this hands-on class are in the folder **Bear_dataset_ML** provided in the github repository.
 We will use a separate folder for each analysis to avoid overwritting any files.